 Stem Cell Treatment

-Several clinical trials are going on all over the world, including India using to help patients suffering from DMD lead a normal life.
+Several clinical trials are going on all over the world, including India using to help patients suffering from Alzheimer's Disease lead a normal life.

 Stem cells produced by Stem Cell India Research Centre are completely non-toxic, safe, easy to administer with an excellent probability of homing and engraftment with parent cell, tissue or organ.
 Our researchers and scientists work exhaustively to design accurate treatment protocols that have the capability to yield excellent results.